Arfatkarim/Arfatkarim/README.md

 ---

 ## 🧑‍💻 About Me
-I'm **Mohammad Arfat Karim**, a Python programmer and Full Stack Web Developer.
+I'm **Mohammad Arfat Karim**, a passionate programmer and Full Stack Web Developer.
 I focus on **Data Science, Data Analysis & Visualization**, and building **interactive web applications**.
 I enjoy learning new technologies and creating projects that **solve real-world problems**.
 I aspire to deliver **clean, efficient, and impactful solutions**, similar to a professional with 5–6 years of experience.